PN-Tester/KioskBreakout/README.md

 ![](https://github.com/PN-Tester/KioskBreakout/blob/main/Breakout.PNG)

 # Rational
-There are several websites that offer similar functionality such as the classic ikatz breakout tool and phrack.me kiosk evasion tool.
+There are several websites that offer similar functionality such as the classic [ikatz breakout tool](https://www.ikat.kronicd.net/Windows/) and [phrack.me kiosk evasion tool](https://www.phrack.me/tools/2022/11/02/Kiosk-Breakout.html).
 While these are excellent resources, sometimes you will not be able to perform arbitrary navigation to third-party sites from your kiosk target.
-In situations where internet access is restricted or severely filtered, it may be necessary for testers to have a self-contained, offline version of these tools with similar functionality.
+In situations where **internet access is restricted** or severely filtered, it may be necessary for testers to have a self-contained, offline version of these tools with similar functionality.
 This kiosk breakout assisstant fills that requirement.
+I have combined the protocol handlers from both of these tools, and included _some_ of the functionality from ikatz.
+In an effort to keep the html file as small and portable as possible, many features have been omitted or shortened.

 # Usage
 Simply load this html file in the kiosk browser somehow, and you can begin attempting to breakout using the functionality built-in to the page.
 There are currently 5 main sections.